A Coaching Power Tool Created by Nasos Fotopoulos

 - We undertake our responsibilities.
 Our thoughts keep pace with what we say and what we do

 - We are getting out of our comfort zone, even though sometimes it is painful or uncomfortable.
 We make it a habit

 What is it usually that prevents people from moving forward, from achieving their objectives and from conquering their dreams?

 Mainly it is the fear and in particular, not the real one, but the fictitious, the psychological fear.

-The willpower comes from deeply within, that’s why it doesn’t coordinated very well with our superficial wishes, which in many cases are not even ours.
+The willpower comes from deep within, that’s why it doesn’t coordinate very well with our superficial wishes, which in many cases are not even ours.
 If these wishes manage to take advantage of our willpower so as to be accomplished, then a false, distorted self is formed that leads to unhappiness.